Can’t get kids to finish chores and homework? Learn how to motivate children to do their best and follow through with responsibilities.

-2. Allow kids to experience the consequences
+2. Allow your child to experience the consequences

 3. Focus on the positive results

 Yes, they might finish a task if we insert a threat or a nag, but they’ll do so begrudgingly.
-They miss out on key lessons, like developing self-motivation, a love of learning and doing a job well.
+They miss out on key lessons, like developing self-motivation, a love of learning, and doing a job well.

-4. Don’t reward your kids
+4. Don’t reward your child

 Get more tips: